Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Janetta from Moore, OK

 Just Do It! as the saying goes.
 Start with something small like the top of the dresser or desk.
 Put things away and clean it.
 Then do the end tables.
 Don't pile up your clothes on a chair every day, put things away so a mess doesn't accumulate.
 You are an adult so please act like one.
 You parents would appreciate your taking care of your room without nagging you to clean it.
-There comes a time when adult children should be living on their own.
-Maybe it's time for you.

 I'm not trying to be be mean, but I had an adult child living at home and things can get uncomfortable.
 We got on each other's nerves.
 It was much better when he eventually moved out.
 Good luck to you.